goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 functionalities.
 In fact, the collector object created in the last chapter is a content component.
 In this chapter, you will create new content objects like tickets and comments.
-Another thing you might be noticed that every content component, including container objects, there is well defined interface defined using ``zope.interface`` module.
+Another thing you might be noticed that, every content component, including container components has well defined interfaces.

 This chapter explore content components in more detail.
 After completing this chapter, you should be able to: